Quantum difference equation for Nakajima varieties: Introduction

 Already back then it was predicted by Etingof that the correct K-theoretic version of the quantum connection should be identified with a similar generalization of dynamical difference equations studied by Tarasov, Varchenko, Etingof, and others (see e.g.\ \cite{TV3,EV} ) for finite-dimensional Lie algebras $\fg$.
 In particular, Balagovic proved \cite{Bal} that for a finite-dimensional $\fg$, the dynamical equations degenerate to the Casimir connection in the appropriate limit.
 While both our methods and objects of study differ significantly from the above cited works, it is fundamentally this vision of Etingof that is realized in the present paper.

 For quivers of affine ADE type, Nakajima varieties are moduli of framed coherent sheaves on the corresponding surfaces.
 In particular, the Hilbert schemes $\Hilb(S,\textup{points})$, where $S$ is an ADE surface, are Nakajima varieties.
 Quantum differential equations for those were determined earlier in \cite{OP,ObloMal}, and play a key role in enumerative geometry of curves in threefolds.
-Such enumerative theories exists in different flavors known as the Gromov-Witten and the Donaldson-Thomas theories\footnote{Here the threefold need not be Calabi-Yau, to point out a frequent misconception.
+Such enumerative theories exist in different flavors known as the Gromov-Witten and the Donaldson-Thomas theories\footnote{Here the threefold need not be Calabi-Yau, to point out a frequent misconception.
 For example, the equivariant Donaldson-Thomas theory of toric varieties is a very rich subject with many applications in mathematical physics.}.
 A highly nontrivial equivalence between the two was conjectured in \cite{MNOP1,MNOP2} and its proof for toric varieties given in \cite{MOOP} rests on reconstructing both from the quantum difference equation for the Hilbert schemes of points in $A_n$ surfaces.

-In fact, it may be accurate to say that the GW/DT correspondence in the generality known today, see especially \cite{PP1} for a state-of-the-art results, is proven by breaking the threefolds in pieces until we get to an ADE surface fibration, for which the computations on both sides can be equated to a computation in quantum cohomology of $\Hilb(S,\textup{points})$.
+In fact, it may be accurate to say that the GW/DT correspondence in the generality known today, see especially \cite{PP1} for state of the art results, is proven by breaking the threefolds in pieces until we get to an ADE surface fibration, for which the computations on both sides can be equated to a computation in quantum cohomology of $\Hilb(S,\textup{points})$.
 It is not surprising that such a connection exists, because a curve

 defines a subscheme of $C\times S$.
 However, it is very important for $S$ to be a symplectic surface for this correspondence to remain precise enumeratively, and not be corrected by contributions of nonmatching strata in different moduli spaces.